pwinckles/card-game-rules/invented/Skatkopf.md

   each member of the other team gains 4 points.
 - A Solo game is won with 91 points.
 The declarer gains 9 points, and the other three players each lose 3 points.

-### Leaster ##

-The winner of a Leaster is the player who took at least one trick and took the fewest total card-points.
-This player receives 1 point from each of the other players.

 ## Variations ##